opencog/atomspace/opencog/persist/sql/README.md

    vm.nr_hugepages = 16384       # 32GB of hugepages, 25% of RAM.
    vm.hugetlb_shm_group=1234
 ```
+(You might even want to set hugepages to 80% of RAM, or whatever your
+typical working-set size is for your typical AtomSpace.
+For server-class
+systems, you might also want to experiment with 1GB hugepages).

 Don't forget to `sudo sysctl -p /etc/sysctl.conf` again.

 Finally, the ability to use those pages.
 Add to `/etc/security/limits.conf`: